Frequently asked questions about Hellesdon New Wards

 Our existing wards will be linked to the new build by a welcoming central hub.
 This will be carefully designed to promote a feeling of community.

-The Hub will be the heart of the campus connecting all the existing buildings and the community at large.
-It will include a new ‘fresh cook’ kitchen, café, tribunal facility and entrance/reception.
+The Hub will be the heart of the campus providing a focal point for the buildings and the community at large.
+It will include a café, tribunal facility and entrance/reception and we hope to include a fresh cook kitchen in the future.

 At the very front of the development, there is a gym space, designed as a pavilion on the corner of the large Welcome Green.
 This is more removed from the very centre of the Hub to help support a more outward facing role, with further possibilities for community integration or out-patient areas.